A page about the characters that appear in the light novel series A Wild Last Boss Appeared!.

 - Megaton Punch: Can deliver devastating punches, and as well as kicks for that matter as seen in her fight against Aries.
 In fact, she's strong enough to punch and completely obliterate an enormous meteor being dropped on her by Dina.

 - Morality Chain: To the Twelve Heavenly Stars.
 Under her command they once defended the people of Midgard from the Demon Tribe, but once she was taken down however that quickly change as some such as Aries eventually ended up turning on humanity due to their betrayal of her.
+This notably disturbs Sei: While Lufas herself is a nice person, she seems to have little interest in reining in the likes of Scorpius or Aigokeros, leaving him fearful of what they might do when separated from her.

 - Mundane Utility: One of her skills is the ability to create powerful golems that aid her in battle.
 She instead ends up using it to create an RV as a method of transportation.
 She later even gives it the ability to transform into a jet!